Hotpot

 These are very popular throughout mainland China, though styles vary from Mongolian to Szechuan.
 There are different setups in hotpot restaurants.
 Some have tables with holes in the centre, where the barbecue sits.
 Some use electric induction cookers, others use blocks of fuel, which are set afire and sit under a stand, which in turn holds the pot (this is the way with places that give each diner a personal pot), but the traditional hotpot is a special thing, also known as a ‘chafing dish’, which uses charcoal, or even coal, which is piled and lit in the central column, while the food cooks in a broth in the ring around it.

-For a table-top hotpot, especially using an induction cooker, especially at home, there is also a special ‘ying-yang’ style dish, allowing for two different broths, generally one with chillies and one without.
+For a table-top hotpot, especially using an induction cooker, especially at home, there is also a special ‘ying-yang’ style dish, allowing for two different broths, generally one spicy – with chillies and Sichuan pepper – and the other simply a basic broth (usually made from chicken and pork bones), though wolfberries (goji berries) and jujubes (“Chinese red dates”) might be added.

-The spicy broth for hotpot is genuinely hot, especially in Szechuan.
-In fact Chongqing hotpot is famously the hottest and a bit extreme for Western taste.
+The spicy broth for hotpot can be fiercely hot, especially in Szechuan.
+In fact Chongqing hotpot is famously the hottest and a bit extreme for Western taste (and even for many Chinese).
 I like spicy food, but the one below – which was not the hottest on the menu of a branch of a Chongqing-based chain in Qinhuangdao – was almost inedible for me (I didn’t have much).

 In most places, a sesame-paste dip (to which other things, e.g crushed garlic, chopped coriander, fermented tofu, crushed peanuts, chopped red or green chillies, and more, can be added) is the main accompaniment, but in Szechuan, many people like a simple dip of oil infused with Szechuan pepper.